-- A. Date: Most conservative scholars believe John wrote concerning this issue about A.D.
-90, but nothing in the epistle excludes an earlier date (see 1 John notes). - B. Origin/Recipients: John wrote his friend named Gaius who regularly opened his home to show hospitality to traveling missionaries, probably in Asia Minor, where John lived. - C. Occasion: As explained in the notes on 2 John, before the New Testament writings were completed and circulated among the early believers, the churches relied on traveling missionaries (prophets and teachers) for truth.
-Because inns were unsafe and few in number, these missionaries stayed with Christians.
-A man named Gaius was faithfully extending hospitality to such men (vv.
-5-8), despite opposition by another man in the church named Diotrephes (vv.
+- A. Date: Most conservative scholars believe John wrote around A.D.
+90, but nothing in the epistle excludes an earlier date (see 1 John notes). - B. Origin/Recipients: John wrote his friend named Gaius who regularly opened his home to show hospitality to traveling missionaries, probably in Asia Minor, where John lived. - C. Occasion: As explained in the 2 John notes, before the New Testament writings were completed and circulated among the early believers, the churches relied on traveling missionaries (prophets and teachers) for truth.
+Because inns were unsafe and few, these missionaries stayed with Christians.
+Gaius faithfully extended hospitality to such men (vv.
+5-8) despite opposition by another man in the church named Diotrephes (vv.
 9-10).
 John wrote to encourage Gaius to keep practicing hospitality and support to missionaries.
 Whereas in 2 John the Apostle John warns against supporting false teachers, 3 John speaks to the "flip-side" of the issue: supporting true missionary teachers.